Software Engineer vs Software Developer

 Breadth and lifecycle responsibilities inevitably require engineers to rely on information from other teams.
 This is where information asymmetry — uneven distribution of critical knowledge — can make or break outcomes.

 Incidents like this highlight that possession of a degree or a job title doesn’t guarantee full access to information.
 Many organizations have informal layers of "inner networks" (akin to fraternities or cliques) that control information flow.
-Navigating these murky waters requires a mix of technical rigor, soft skills, and possibly even acceptance of tribalism (for now).
+Navigating these murky waters requires a mix of technical rigor, soft skills, and possibly even acceptance of tribalism (for now, but I believe we must challenge it when safe).

 Here are three practical strategies I’ve found useful: